campsoftware/php-chart.js/README.md

 ### Summary

-PHP Loop to generate each Chart Type.
+PHP Loop to generate each Chart Type: 'line', 'bar', 'radar', 'doughnut', 'pie', 'polarArea', 'bubble', 'scatter'.

 This PHP script returns an array, [ $js, $charts ], which can then be placed on a page.